52North/MariDataHarvest/README.md

 ### Docker
-- [ ] add --dir to docker arguments

 You can use the Dockerfile to build an docker image and run the script in its own isolated enviroment.
 It is recommend to provide a volume to persist the data between each run.
 You can specify the arguments `year`, `minutes`, and `dir` as environment variables when creating/starting the container as outlined in the following.
 The labels used are following the [Image And Container Label Specification](https://wiki.52north.org/Documentation/ImageAndContainerLabelSpecification) of 52°North.